currymike123/CS1/Week2/week2.md

 // Declare a variable named name of type String
 String name;

+// Initialize the value of "Jane" to name. name = "Jane";

+// Declare and initialize with one statement.
+String firstName = "Michael";

 // Create a new String object and assign it to name.
 We will discuss objects later.
 String name = new String("John");

-// Assign the value of "Jane" to name. name = "Jane";

-// Declare and initialize with one statement.
-String firstName = "Michael";
 ```

 ---